krxdev-kaan/CSGOHackGUI/README.md

 ## Why did it take so long ?

-I discontinued the AqHax-CSGO because i became uninterested in such project but i became interested again and i'm making my way back to CSGO Hacking once again.
+I discontinued the AqHax-CSGO project because i became uninterested over time in such project but i became interested again and i'm making my way back to CSGO Hacking once again.

 ## Notes